cllckn/information-and-communication-technologies/README.md

 * Use databases and SQL effectively.
 * Understand the basic concepts of computer networking.
 * Build and deploy simple web applications.
+* Describe and explain new ICT technologies like IoT, AI, Blockchain, and Decision Support Systems.

 ## Course Content
 The course will cover the following topics: